About

 The Self-Reproaching Critic is a space for hesitation disguised as criticism — an archive of films that linger, unsettle, or resist summary.
 Each piece begins in analysis and ends in doubt, tracing how images stay lodged in thought long after their closing frames.
 The project grew out of festival coverage but became something slower: a record of uncertainty as a method.

-It is written and edited by Edin Čusto, a Bosnian film critic and writer whose work appears in Eye for Film, DMovies, Filmofil.ba, and other outlets.
-A participant in the Warsaw Critics Project and member of the Young FIPRESCI Jury (2025), he covers European and global festivals with a particular interest in the borders between narrative and essay, cinema and criticism.
+It is written and edited by Edin Čusto, a Bosnian film critic and cultural journalist whose work appears in Eye For Film, Cineuropa, DMovies, Filmofil.ba, and Azra Magazin, among other outlets.
+A participant in the MIOB Lab of Cultural, Creative and Festival Journalism, he covers European and global festivals, and in 2026 he will serve as a member of the FIPRESCI jury at the Cannes Film Festival (Directors’ Fortnight / Critics’ Week), with a particular interest in the borders between narrative and essay, cinema and criticism.

 He writes in English and Bosnian, often between the two.